hgrecco/pint/docs/tutorial.rst

    >>> print(repr(time))
    <Quantity(8.0, 'second')>

 In this code `distance` and `time` are physical quantities objects (`Quantity`).
-Physical quantities can be queried for the magnitude and units:
+Physical quantities can be queried for the magnitude, units, and dimensionality:

 .. doctest::